amwmedia/infect.js/README.md

-# Infect.js &raquo; Simple Dependency Injection
+# Infect.js

 Infect.js is a simple way to add the magic of dependency injection to any web project, regardless of the framework on which you choose to write your application.
+It's infectiously simple!

 # Features
  - Extremely lightweight (under 1kb min+gz)